hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/7-Dashboard.md

 The HiPay Marketplace cash-out integration for Mirakl provides you with a dashboard, which aims to:

-- Inform you of your vendors' status, transfers and withdrawals,
+- Inform you of your vendors' statuses, transfers and withdrawals,
 - Give you the possibility to rerun a previously failed action,
 - Centralize all information relating to interactions between HiPay and Mirakl.